A Walk in the Woods

 waters_edge.jpg

 As I walked through the pine and cork trees, I noticed a set of animal prints on the trail ahead.
-My curiosity got the best of me, and I followed them until they abruptly ended at a puddle of water, left behind from a recent rainfall.
-I paused, studying the prints and contemplating the creatures that left them behind.
-But as I stepped closer to the puddle, I was reminded of the stark reality facing millions of women and girls in Sub-Saharan Africa.
+My curiosity got the best of me, and I followed them until they abruptly ended at a puddle of water left behind from a recent rainfall.